64-bit versions of Windows don't support 16-bit components, 16-bit processes, or 16-bit applications

 Original KB number: 896458

-The x64-based versions of the Microsoft Windows Server 2003 operating systems and Microsoft Windows XP Professional x64 Edition don't support 16-bit programs, 16-bit processes, or 16-bit components.
-However, these 64-bit versions of Windows may recognize some 16-bit installers and automatically convert the 16-bit installer to a 32-bit installer.
+The x64-based versions of Windows don't support 16-bit programs, 16-bit processes, or 16-bit components.
+However, 64-bit versions of Windows may recognize some 16-bit installers and automatically convert the 16-bit installer to a 32-bit installer.

 To run a 16-bit program or a 32-bit program that uses 16-bit processes or 16-bit components, you must install the program on a 32-bit version of Windows.
 To run such a program, you can install a 32-bit version of Windows in a dual-boot configuration with the 64-bit version of Windows.
 Then, you can restart your computer to the 32-bit version of Windows and install the 16-bit program or 32-bit program that uses 16-bit processes or 16-bit components.